Hot Springs in Montana

 Hot Springs Near Butte MT

-There are a handful of hot springs near Butte MT.
+There are a handful of hot springs near Butte, Montana.
 Fairmont Hot Springs (Anaconda Hot Springs) is between Butte and Anaconda, Elkhorn Hot Springs is west of Dillon, Boulder Hot Springs is between Butte and Helena, and Potosi, Upper Potosi, and Renova hot springs are within a short drive.

 Fairmont Hot Springs Resort – Anaconda, Montana